 Many male groups who would first debut with an urban/hip-hop concept (like BTS and GOT7) would eventually change up their style multiple times.
 We also got to see some styles that combined formal and casual wear, like Winner, VIXX, or Block B.

 Now more than ever before, as mentioned above, companies prioritized fan service.
 Many fashion choices catered to the fans’ wishes.
 School uniforms weren’t much of an innovation, but fandoms have always appreciated that styling.
 There were new comeback concepts in which fashion played a major role, like girl crush, dark and mysterious, or young and cute.
 In short, “AEGYO” became a standard and norm.

 Whereas the second generation favored a futuristic style, this one appreciated a good throwback moment.
 Many groups nodded to the fashion of 70’s, 80’s, or 90’s, even if their current sound didn’t quite fit under the ‘retro’ category.

-This fresh new batch of idols is composed of individuals that devoted most of their teenage years to training and polishing their skills.
+This fresh new batch of idols is composed of individuals who devoted most of their teenage years to training and polishing their skills.
 Furthermore, the industry has evolved and grown immensely, which allowed for the best of the best to be recruited and coached in a now-perfected system.

-Nowadays, luxury brands are ordinary features in Kpop music videos and performances.
+Nowadays, luxury brands are ordinary features in KPOP music videos and performances.
 The globalization of the genre allowed for marketing strategies to go digital.
 And several major fashion houses have decided to offer brand ambassador deals to Kpop starlets.
 This generation’s fashion is very much aligned with the newest trends in the West.
 KPOPstylists keep their eyes on the biggest designer houses, trying to secure collaborations, sponsorships, and the latest off-the-runway pieces for upcoming releases.